sinedied/articles/articles/javascript/js-beginner-series/js-beginner-series.md

 While we don't cover every aspect of JavaScript in these videos, we want to help you build a foundation from which you can continue to grow.
 By the end of this series, you'll be able to work through tutorials, quick starts, books, and other resources, continuing to grow on your own.

-We're also looking to improve, so please tell us what you think of the format, what were your difficulties and how was your experience in the comments.
+We're also looking to improve, so please tell us what you think of the format, what were your difficulties, and how was your experience in the comments.

 Time to learn some JavaScript! 🎉